JBontes/redzone/README.md

 However, sequential algorithms are often faster because they take O(*k*) time.
 Redzone is a parallel algorithm that removes items in O(*k*) time.
 It has low constant overhead as is typically faster than O(n) parallel stream compaction when *k* < 1/2*n*, and orders of magnitude faster if _k_ << _n_.

+The parallel deletion fills holes created by removals with non-deleted items from the tail.
+In the same way that sequential algorithms typically work.
+It performs some extra work to prevent data races.
+If an item is not deleted and not part of the tail items used to fill holes, it will not move them, which may be beneficial if links (e.g.: pointers) exist that reference your items.
+Because Redzone only moves items that need to be moved to keep the list contiguous, it does no more work than necessary.

-Drawbacks of Redzone are that it is unstable, i.e.: it will reorder the keep elements in your list and that it needs a list of items to delete (and that list cannot contain duplicates.
+Drawbacks of Redzone are that it is unstable, i.e.: it will reorder the keep elements in your list; and it needs a list of items to delete (the removal list cannot contain duplicates).

+For more details on the algorithm, its performance, and a proof of correctness, see the paper: `Redzone paper.pdf`.

 # citation